 To run any Cypher against our database within the container, we can use either Neo4j Browser or the Cypher shell tool.

-Neo4j Browser works the same as it does with any other Neo4j instance.
+If already familiar with Neo4j Browser, it works the same as with other Neo4j instances.

 If we want to run Cypher directly in our container, we need to first access our container.